Lekan-E/Analysis-for-a-Bike-Sharing-Company-to-Boost-Member-Conversion/README.md

     7. Which bicycle type do riders prefer?

-### 1. What is the total number of rides for all trips and by riders type?
+### 1. What is the total number of rides for all trips and by rider type?
 After cleaning our dataset, we have: <br/>
 Total Rides -  5,137,290 <br/>
 Annual Members - 2,885,196 <br/>